renyi/mezzanine-themes/README.md

 You'll notice that there are no *.py files in the themes.
 I prefer it this way, so it looks less scrary when we assign designers to work on the theme. =)

 Release Notes
 ---
 08-03-2012:  First release.
 Examples coming soon.

-05-06-2012: Updated detaulf templates to Mezzanine 1.1 templates.
+05-06-2012: Updated default templates to Mezzanine 1.1 templates.

 06-06-2012: Added Classic theme.
 (Thanks to Dmitry Falk !)

+10-09-2012: Updated default templates to Mezzanine 1.2.4 templates.

+11-09-2012: Added html5_boilerplate theme.

 Contributors
 ---
 If you have a theme you'd like to share, just send a pull request.

     Renyi Khor (https://github.com/renyi)
     Dmitry Falk (https://github.com/dfalk)

 External Links
 ---
     [1] Django: <https://www.djangoproject.com/>
     [2] Mezzanine: <http://mezzanine.jupo.org/>
     [3] Pinax Project: <http://pinaxproject.com/>